coleenquadros/configuration/README.md

 ECR repositories can be entirely self-serviced via App-Interface.

-In order to add or update an ECR repository, you need to add them to the `terraformResources` field.
+In order to add or update an ECR repository, you need to add them to the `externalResources` field.

 - `provider`: must be `ecr`
-- `account`: must be one of the AWS account names we manage.
-Current options:
-  - `quayio-stage`
 - `identifier` - name of resource to create (or update)
 - `public`: (optional) - should the repository be public (requires AWS provider plugin version 3.30.0 or above)
 - `output_resource_name`: name of Kubernetes Secret to be created.